 C. Rodney Daniels

-With over 20 years of dedication to the advancement of Mystic Aquarium's core mission, Susette Tibus currently serves as acting president and CEO as well as vice chair of the board of trustees.
+With over 20 years of dedication to the advancement of Mystic Aquarium's core mission, Susette Tibus currently serves as president and CEO.

 Susette's impact and involvement in the Mystic community is profound and extensive, having served countless community roles, including president of the Greater Mystic Chamber of Commerce, vice chair of the Mystic Aquarium board of trustees, board positions for the Westerly Hospital Foundation and Pawcatuck Neighborhood Center, Horizons, as well as chair of the Stonington Police Commission and the Connecticut Police Commissioner's Association.